khaors/geocompr/main.md

 There are three main groups of color palettes - categorical, sequential and diverging (Figure \@ref(fig:colpal)), and each of them serves a different purpose.
 Categorical palettes consist of easily distinguishable colors and are most appropriate for categorical data without any particular order such as state names or land cover classes.
 Colors should be intuitive: rivers should be blue, for example, and pastures green.
-Avoid too many categories: this large legends can make maps uninterpretable.
+Avoid too many categories: large legends and maps with many colors can make maps uninterpretable.
 <!-- Not sure what this means.
 Please clarify (and if possible create reproducible example, e.g. `qtm(nz, col = "MAP_COLORS")`) to re-instate this (RL) -->
 <!-- ^[The `col = "MAP_COLORS"` argument can be used in situations with a large number of unique object (for example a map of individual countries).] -->